For Pet Owners

 lottie in the garden

 Following the consultation, you will receive an electronic copy of your behavioural report, detailing our assessment of your pet, how to manage the behaviour concern and the starting plans for the resolution of the behaviour problem.
 Depending on the case this might also include medical concerns we have identified and emergency plans if external problems arise.
 A full copy will also be sent to your referring veterinary surgeon to keep them updated with your pet.
 You will also receive 3 months of phone and email support following the consultation.
 For dog assessments this also includes one follow-on session to be used within 3 months.
-For both dogs and cats you can also book additional follow on sessions to practically work through the behaviour modification plan.
+For both dogs and cats you can book additional follow on sessions to practically work through the behaviour modification plan.

 Dogs - £400